makersacademy/takeaway-challenge/README.md

 ```
 Tests
 ```
-- used rspec to write unit tests
+- used rspec to write feature and unit tests
 - classes being test in isolation with the help of doubles
 - to run tests simply run rspec in the main project folder